Project time period: May 2024 - Oct 2024

 Listen Up! - What immigrant musicians, in Toronto, want you to know.

-Many of us believe in the transformative power of art and listening to diverse voices to drive meaningful change.
-But what does it really take to build a creative career in a new country?
-And how can we better support the immigrant folks who make it possible?
+What does it really take to build a creative career in a new country?
+And, how can we better support the immigrant folks trying to make it?

-As Canada’s Global Orchestra, KUNE has always been about fostering connections and championing meaningful careers for immigrant musicians.
-In 2024, as the collective transitioned into a global music hub, we took a moment to reflect and learn from the community they serve.
+As Canada’s Global Orchestra, KUNE has long been dedicated to building connections and supporting meaningful careers for immigrant musicians.
+In 2024, as the collective evolved into a global music hub, it became a natural moment to pause, reflect, and learn from the very community it serves.

 We created a Zine compiling our key findings, and a Final Report which has a more in-depth account of our project.